PydanticAI Compatibility

 payload refs=request,response

-It must not include API keys, raw payload bodies, or secret-looking strings.
+and the pydantic-ai scenario metadata.
+It must not include API keys, raw payload bodies, tool

 What Is Not Yet Supported